Monday Evening House Group

 Contact: Rosi MorganBarry

-Everyone feels able to take part in our small group discussions and if you would like to join us you would be very welcome.
+We are not a large group but if you would like to join you would be very welcome.

 Thursday-At-Two House Group